m-adisa/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

-This project introduces shell scripting, loops and conditionals
+The project teaches loops, conditions in shell script